Welcome to Year 3!

 As readers… we will be looking at a range of fiction and non-fiction texts of different genres.
 The children will be predicting what might happen next whilst developing their understanding of the text by summarising the key events.
 We will also be developing our understanding of characters by analysing the author’s writing, allowing us to infer the characters thoughts, feelings/emotions and motives.

-As writers… We will be reading The Iron Man by Ted Hughes.
-Which will inspire us to write a narrative relating to an unknown threat, whilst improving writing techniques along the way.
-During our second unit, we will be writing letters that relate closely to the text.
+As writers… We will be reading Egyptology by Duglad Steer which will inspire us to write a mystery narrative, whilst improving writing techniques along the way.
+During our second unit, we will be a diary entry that relates closely to the text.

 As mathematicians… we will be learning about the following areas of Maths: